06 Dec Relax, You’ve Arrived

 Besides being confused and confusing, striving is stressful.
 You’ve got to fire up, activating the fight-or-flight sympathetic nervous system and its related stress hormones.
-There’s a sense of pressure, of worry about a future that’s inherently uncertain, of entrapment on a neverending treadmill.
+There’s a sense of pressure or worry about a future that’s inherently uncertain, of entrapment on a neverending treadmill.
 There’s a lack of soothing and balance that would come from recognizing the truth of things:

 You’ve actually already arrived.

-Recognize the simple fact that you got here, in this place, and now, in this moment.
+Recognize the simple fact that you got here, in this place, and now, at this moment.
 It may not be perfect.
 But think of the many things you have certainly done to come here.
 At a minimum, you survived high school!
-You’ve taken many steps, solved many problems, put many tasks and challenges behind you.
+You’ve taken many steps, solved many problems, and left many tasks and challenges behind you.

 To deepen the sense of arrival, help yourself relax into this moment.
 From time to time, you could softly say in your mind: arriving . . . arrived . . . arriving . . .

 Consider old longings, old drives, that truly may be fulfilled, at least to a reasonable extent.
 (And if not fulfilled, maybe it’s time to let something go and move on.)
 Can you lighten up about these?
 Or can you accept that you have arrived at a place this moment that contains unfulfilled goals and unmet needs?
 It’s still an arrival.
-Plus it’s a “shore” that probably many good things about it no matter what’s still undone?.
+Plus, it’s a “shore” that probably has many good things about it no matter what’s still undone.